EKukarskiy/ArtMasterpieces/Readme.md

 This is an individual challenge at the Swift Marathon.
-The task2 is create an application with artists and their works using the API 🖼️
+The task2 is to create an application with artists and their works using the API 🖼️

 ## Documentation